 Endobronchial ultrasound (EBUS)-guided transbronchial biopsy (TBB) is a common procedure used to diagnose peripheral pulmonary lesions (PPLs).
-However, existing literature did not conclusively show a difference in the ability of EBUS-TBB with and without a guide-sheath (GS) to diagnose PPLs.
+However, existing literature did not conclusively show a difference in the ability of EBUS-TBB with and without a guide sheath (GS) to diagnose PPLs.
 This multicenter cohort study enrolled patients presenting for EBUS-TBB of PPLs that finally proved to be malignant.
-The diagnostic yield and complication rate were compared between patients undergoing EBUS-TBB with and without a GS (EBUS-TBB+GS vs. EBUS-TBB-GS).
+The diagnostic yield and complication rate were compared between patients undergoing EBUS-TBB with and without a GS (EBUS-TBB+GS versus EBUS-TBB-GS).
 A propensity score matching method was used to balance differences of pertinent clinical features between the two groups.
 The original cohort consisted of 975 patients (556 in EBUS-TBB-GS; 419 in EBUS-TBB+GS).
-GS guidance was more likely to be used with smaller (40 mm vs. 44 mm) and middle or lower lobe (60% vs. 35%) lesions.
-After propensity score matching, 720 (360 in each group) patients were included; the diagnostic yields for PPLs were 79% and 78% for EBUS-TBB-GS and EBUS-TBB+GS groups, respectively (P =0.649).
-The complication rates (5.8% vs. 7.2% for bleeding; 0.6% vs. 1.9% for pneumothorax) appeared to be lower in the EBUS-TBB+GS group, but the differences did not reach statistical significance.
-The procedure time was significantly longer in the EBUS-TBB+GS group (29 min vs. 24 min; P <0.001).
+GS guidance was more likely to be used with smaller (40 mm versus 44 mm) and middle or lower lobe (60% versus 35%) lesions.
+After propensity score matching, 720 (360 in each group) patients were included; the diagnostic yields for PPLs were 79% and 78% for EBUS-TBB-GS and EBUS-TBB+GS groups, respectively (p=0.649).
+The complication rates (5.8% versus 7.2% for bleeding; 0.6% versus 1.9% for pneumothorax) appeared to be lower in the EBUS-TBB+GS group, but the differences did not reach statistical significance.
+The procedure time was significantly longer in the EBUS-TBB+GS group than in the EBUS-TBB-GS group (29 min versus 24 min; p<0.001).
 In conclusion, adding a GS to EBUS-TBB did not improve the diagnostic yield for malignant PPLs.
 GS guidance was seemingly associated with a lower number of complications after TBB but contributed significantly to a longer procedure time.